Foundation Degree in Primary Teaching and Learning

 To study this qualification you need to be working directly with children in a primary school for a minimum of five hours a week from the outset.
 This is essential in order to be able to complete the assignments.
 You may be in paid employment or working as a volunteer.

-Your school will be required to provide confirmation of the number of hours you work; verify your role in the school; and agree to provide appropriate support for your studies.
+For the work based learning modules, your school will be required to provide confirmation of the number of hours you work; verify your role in the school; and agree to provide appropriate support for your studies.

 Note: anyone working in a school needs to meet the ‘fit person’ criteria, which includes criminal record clearance for the country in which you’re working.
 It’s your responsibility and that of your employer to ensure you meet these requirements.